Skip to Content

 • The number of licensed motorised vehicles in Scotland has more than doubled from 1.3 million in 1975 to over three million in 2021 (a rise of 135%).

-• Glasgow has the largest traffic volume of Scotland’s local authorities.
+• Glasgow has the largest traffic volume in Glasgow City Region.

-• 41% of Glaswegians commute to work by car (as driver or passenger), 30% by public transport (by bus, train or underground) and 27% walk or cycle.
+• 38% of Glaswegians commuted to work by car (as driver or passenger) in 2022, 14% by public transport (by bus or train) and 11% walked or cycled.

 This section presents data analyses from a number of data sources to provide information on travel behaviour and transport in Glasgow, in order to highlight positive and negative trends and to help identify future priorities for action.